bsimovic/bejn-shader-presets/README.md

 It's important that you get the path right because slang presets use relative paths.

 ## CRT
-The CRT presets use custom configured `ntsc/ntsc-adaptive.slangp` and my own modified version of `crt-nobody` which is included in this repo.
+The CRT presets use custom configured `ntsc/ntsc-adaptive.slangp` (except for RGB) and my own modified version of `crt-nobody` which is included in this repo.
 I have added an optional parameter that disables scanlines dynamically if source content display mode is 480i/576i (i.e. not 240p/288p).

 There are variants for simulating each of the common AV interfaces (RF, Composite, S-Video and RGB SCART).